microsoft/rushjs.io-website/pages/developer/everyday_commands.md

 # Common scenarios

 That's it!
 Those are all the commonly used Rush commands.
-Let's look at some typical scenarios:

-### Pulling and building
+Combining everything, a typical daily incantation might look like this:

 ```sh
 # Pull the latest changes from Git